Books by Patrick J. Lynch

 A small photo of the cover for "A Field Guide to Cape Cod."

-A Field Guide to Cape Cod: Including Nantucket, Martha’s Vineyard, Block Island, and Eastern Long Island.
+A Field Guide to Cape Cod: Including Nantucket, Martha’s Vineyard, Block Island, and Eastern Long Island

-Patrick J. Lynch, Yale University Press, 2019.
+Yale University Press, 2019.

 My latest book is a comprehensive field guide to the natural history of Cape Cod, Nantucket, Martha’s Vineyard, Block Island, and eastern Long Island.
 This guide covers all the major habitats, plants and animals, and human ecological history of the region known as New England’s “Outer Lands.”